Pete Cat Thanksgiving Activity

-I am so excited to bring you this Pete the Cat Thanksgiving Activity (and some free worksheets to go along with the lesson!)!
+I am so excited to bring you this Pete the Cat Thanksgiving Activity.
 I know many of you enjoy reading Pete the Cat in the classroom or at home.
 This Pete the Cat Thanksgiving Activity was inspired by the Pete the Cat books, specially Pete the Cat First Thanksgiving.
 This is not an official Pete the Cat -just a Pete the Cat craft that I made to go along to supplement learning using the official Pete the Cat books.

 Book that goes great with this activity-->